fedhere/FASTlab/README.md

 # Welcome to FAST Lab!
-(Federica Astro-STatistics research group) resources:
+(Federica Astro-STatistics research group) :

 This repository collect resources for Federica Bianco's research group.
 First thing you should read is the [CodeOfConduct](https://github.com/fedhere/FBBTeamResources/blob/master/CodeOfConduct.md) which I created to help fostering a healthy research environment.